MikeAustin71/datetimeopsgo/README.md

 ### Examples of Date Time operations in 'golang', the go programming language.

-The Date Time Utilities currently consist of four separate libraries:
+The Date Time Utilities currently consist of separate libraries maintained in the sub-directory, 'datetime'.
+This directory also contains tests used to validate these libraries.

-1. ../DateTimeUtility - A generalized utility for managing date time strings
+1. DateTzDto - A type used to identify a specific point in time by date time, time zone and time element (year, month, day, hours etc.).
+    MikeAustin71\datetimeopsgo\datetime\datetzdto.go

-2. ../TimeZoneDto - A utility for managing date times in various timezones
+2. TimeDurationDto - A type used to manage time duration information for a specific set of starting and ending date times.
+    Location: MikeAustin71\datetimeopsgo\datetime\timedurationdto.go

-3. ../DurationTimeUtility - A utility for computing durations and elapsed times.
+3. DurationTriad - A group of TimeDurationDto types used to automatically calculate time durations for a user designated BaseTime, LocalTime and UTCTime.
+    Location: MikeAustin71\datetimeopsgo\datetime\durationtriad.go

 4. ../DateTimeFormatsUtility - This utility is designed to receive date time strings and convert them into time values.
 There are a number of dependencies associated